RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

     curl http://icanhazip.com

-## Installation of Mysql
+#### Step 2: Installation of Mysql

-In the previous step, apache web server was installed successfully.
+In the previous step, apache web server installed successfully.
 In this step, mysql will be installed as a database to store data for our web application. apt repositories has been updated in the previous step, mysql should be installed directly

     sudo apt install mysql-server